Sivalavida/Text-based-Industry-Classification/README.md

 		* Medium length descriptions
 	* [CSIMarket.com](https://csimarket.com/stocks/amzn-Business-Description.html)
 		* Descriptions used are probably from the 10K report
+		* About 30% tickers do not have business description
 	* [Bloomberg](https://www.bloomberg.com/profile/company/MSFT:US)
 		* Unable to scrape as it has captcha
 * API for CIK to ticker mapping